ABMalhotra/ABMalhotra.github.io/index.md

 <p> <img style="padding: 0 15px; float: left;" src="assets/images/AM2.jpg" /></p>

-I am a PhD candidate in chemical engineering at [Georgia Institute of Technology](https://www.chbe.gatech.edu){:target="_blank"}.
+I am a PhD in chemical engineering from [Georgia Institute of Technology](https://www.chbe.gatech.edu){:target="_blank"}.
 My research interests lie in leveraging transport phenomenon to advance the understanding of energy science to enable new technologies.
-My PhD research was focused on thermal energy transport from the nano to macro-scale.
 {: style="text-align: justify;"}

 <br/><br/><br/>

+My PhD research was focused on thermal energy transport from the nano to macro-scale.
 At the small length scales of nanostructures, heat flow is influenced by phenomena absent at the macro-scale.
 As a consequence, heat conduction at the nanoscale is no longer described by classical Fourier's theory.
 In my research, I use statistical transport theory to predict the flow of heat.
 Such heat-flux engineering is central to improving the efficiencies of [thermoelectric technologies](https://www.nature.com/subjects/thermoelectrics){:target="_blank"} for waste-heat recovery, [optoelectronic devices](https://en.wikipedia.org/wiki/Optoelectronics){:target="_blank"} (such as solar cells, lasers and photo-detectors) and industrial [chemical engineering equipment](https://www.aiche.org/rapid/projects/list){:target="_blank"} (heat exchangers and chemical reactors).
 {: style="text-align: justify;"}

 ---